-Designed from the ground up to provide best performance and reliability, this is the most popular TouchDRO BlueTooth adapter.
+Designed from the ground up to provide the best performance and reliability, this is the most popular TouchDRO BlueTooth adapter.
 It is compatible with the classic iGaging DigiMag Remote DRO, AccuRemote, iGaging Absolute DRO+,iGaging EZ-View, and other 21-bit scales.
-In addition to four linear scale inputs, the controller supports rotary axis, tachometer and touch probe/height setter input.
+In addition to four linear scale inputs, the controller supports a tachometer and a touch probe/height setter input.

 |Power Supply||5V DC|

 This DRO adapter firmware supports capacitive linear scales that use iGaging 21-bit protocol, iGaging Absolute protocol and BIN6 protocol.
 This inludes:

 - iGaging DigiMag (and it's rebranded variants)